apprenticeharper/DeDRM_tools/DeDRM_Windows_Application/DeDRM_App_ReadMe.txt

 It will work without manual configuration for Kindle for PC ebooks, Adobe Digital Edition epub and pdf ebooks and Barnes & Noble NOOK Study ePubs when Kindle for PC, Adobe Digital Editions and NOOK Study are installed on the same computer and user account.

-To remove the DRM from eInk Kindle ebooks, Mobipocket ebooks and Fictionwise eReader ebooks requires the user to double-click the DeDRM_Drop_Target.bat file and set some additional Preferences including:
+To remove the DRM from eInk Kindle ebooks, Kindle for Android ebooks, Mobipocket ebooks and Fictionwise eReader ebooks requires the user to double-click the DeDRM_Drop_Target.bat file and set some additional Preferences including:

-eInk Kindle: 16 digit Serial Number eReader Social DRM: Name:Last 8 digits of CC number
+eInk Kindle: 16 digit Serial Number
+Kindle for Android: backup.ab file, details below. eReader Social DRM: Name:Last 8 digits of CC number
 MobiPocket: 10 digit PID